Musaid: Culture

 Nearby is the Sidi Shahir Ruhih shrine.

 Economy

 Musaid's economy depended heavily on trade between Egypt and Libya.
-After the 1977 war and the follow-on trade embargo with Egypt, this was replaced in part by smuggling, aided by the close tribal ties across the border.
+After the 1977 war and the subsequent trade embargo with Egypt, this was replaced in part by smuggling, aided by the close tribal ties across the border.
 In 2008, the Libyan government acted to suppress the smugglers.

 Border crossing

 As of autumn 2010, a large suite of new border facilities is under construction.